kavyaraog/project3-dbt-fintech-dq-framework/README.md

 ## Output
 Timestamped markdown reports with executive summary, business impact analysis, and risk level (LOW/MEDIUM/HIGH) for each data quality issue found.

+## Results from First Run

+The framework identified 3 real data quality issues on the first execution:

+- Duplicate transaction_id (TXN008) — would cause potential double-charge in payments
+- Missing customer_id on TXN005 — creates BSA/AML reporting gap
+- Invalid amounts on 2 transactions — negative and zero values in payments context

+6 of 9 tests passed.
+3 meaningful failures detected and classified by business impact.

 ## Domain Context
 Built with fintech transaction data including payment method validation,